 Conversational AI is a technology that enables machines to communicate with people in a human-like manner.
-This can happen through spoken or written text, depending on the type of technology.
+This can happen through spoken or written text, depending on the type of conversational AI software.

-Conversational AI uses machine learning, deep learning, and natural language processing to digest large amounts of data and learn how to best respond to a given query.
-A big benefit is that it can work in any language based on the data it’s been trained on.
+In any conversation AI has with a person, there are several technologies in use.
+Conversational AI uses machine learning, deep learning, and natural language understanding (NLU) to digest large amounts of data and learn how to best respond to a given query.
+A huge benefit is that it can work in any language based on the data it was trained on.

 Conversational AI vs. Chatbots

-Conversational AI has contextual awareness that enables it to understand the intent of the text and overlook misspelled words or differently formatted questions.
-On the other hand, script-based chatbots are incapable of deciphering any text they haven’t been trained for.
+Conversational AI tools have contextual awareness that enables them to identify the intent and overlook misspelled words or differently formatted questions.
+In contrast, script-based chatbots can’t correctly decipher text they haven’t been trained for.

 Benefits of Conversational AI

 Conversational AI has a wide scope of use cases: It’s on websites, social media platforms, voice-activated assistants, smart home devices, and the like.
 As convenient as it is for personal use, it also offers many business advantages.
 Let’s unveil how conversational AI can benefit you and your business.

 Customers nowadays seek 24/7 support from companies, but maintaining a whole customer service department that operates around the clock is quite costly, especially for smaller businesses.
 While conversational AI can’t entirely substitute human agents, it can take care of most of the basic interactions, helping companies reduce the cost of hiring and training a large workforce.